PCI DSS/ Security Compliance

-An excellent way to reduce the card data environment is via cloud based tokenisation, this will result in credit card data being replaced by financially none sensitive tokens which cannot be reverse engineered.
+An excellent way to reduce the card data environment is via cloud based tokenization, this will result in credit card data being replaced by financially none sensitive tokens which cannot be reverse engineered.
 As such if your company is the victim of a data breach the tokens cannot be used fraudulently in the open market.

 If your payment channels and systems only process tokens your systems will be removed from PCI DSS scope, and your assessment costs will fall dramatically.
-To maximise the cost reducing benefits of tokenisation its important to incorporate multi-bank cloud based payment processing to remove downstream payment process from scope.
-Tokenisation when done correctly can overcome the common trade-off between security and innovation, while facilitating progress towards improved Omni channel customer interactions.
+To maximise the cost reducing benefits of tokenization its important to incorporate multi-bank cloud based payment processing to remove downstream payment process from scope.
+Tokenization when done correctly can overcome the common trade-off between security and innovation, while facilitating progress towards improved Omni channel customer interactions.